 The following subsections provide more insight into the operation of the EBU for internal to external transactions.
-In the master mode, EBU supports interconnection to a wide variety of devices with flexible programming of the access parameters.
-The types of external access cycle provided by EBU are:
+In the master mode, the EBU supports interconnection to a wide variety of devices with flexible programming of the access parameters.
+The types of external access cycle provided by the EBU include:

-- Asynchronous devices demuxed and muxed accesses like ROMs, E2PROMs, SRAMs, peripherals etc.
+- Asynchronous devices-demuxed and muxed accesses like ROMs, E2PROMs, SRAMs, peripherals, etc.

-- Burst mode FLASH devices
+- · Burst mode Flash devices

 - SDRAM devices